Archicad 28 C++ API

 Functions

-GSErrCode __ACENV_CALL ACAPI_AddOnAddOnCommunication_InitMDCLParameterList (GSHandle *params)
+GSErrCode ACAPI_AddOnAddOnCommunication_InitMDCLParameterList (GSHandle *params)

 Initializes a parameter list to pass to an other add-on.

-GSErrCode __ACENV_CALL ACAPI_AddOnAddOnCommunication_GetMDCLParameterNum (GSHandle params, Int32 *nPars)
+GSErrCode ACAPI_AddOnAddOnCommunication_GetMDCLParameterNum (GSHandle params, Int32 *nPars)

 Retrieves the number of the parameters on the parameter list.

-GSErrCode __ACENV_CALL ACAPI_AddOnAddOnCommunication_AddMDCLParameter (GSHandle params, API_MDCLParameter *mDCLParameter)
+GSErrCode ACAPI_AddOnAddOnCommunication_AddMDCLParameter (GSHandle params, API_MDCLParameter *mDCLParameter)

 Appends a parameter to the parameter list.

-GSErrCode __ACENV_CALL ACAPI_AddOnAddOnCommunication_GetMDCLParameter (GSHandle params, API_MDCLParameter *mDCLParameter)
+GSErrCode ACAPI_AddOnAddOnCommunication_GetMDCLParameter (GSHandle params, API_MDCLParameter *mDCLParameter)

 Retrieves a parameter from the parameter list.

-GSErrCode __ACENV_CALL ACAPI_AddOnAddOnCommunication_ChangeMDCLParameter (GSHandle params, API_MDCLParameter *mDCLParameter)
+GSErrCode ACAPI_AddOnAddOnCommunication_ChangeMDCLParameter (GSHandle params, API_MDCLParameter *mDCLParameter)

 Modifies a parameter on the parameter list.

-GSErrCode __ACENV_CALL ACAPI_AddOnAddOnCommunication_FreeMDCLParameterList (GSHandle *params)
+GSErrCode ACAPI_AddOnAddOnCommunication_FreeMDCLParameterList (GSHandle *params)

 Frees the parameter list handle.

-GSErrCode __ACENV_CALL ACAPI_AddOnAddOnCommunication_RegisterSupportedService (GSType cmdID, Int32 cmdVersion)
+GSErrCode ACAPI_AddOnAddOnCommunication_RegisterSupportedService (GSType cmdID, Int32 cmdVersion)

 Registers a command which can be used by other add-ons.

-GSErrCode __ACENV_CALL ACAPI_AddOnAddOnCommunication_InstallAddOnCommandHandler (GS::Owner< API_AddOnCommand > addOnCommand)
+GSErrCode ACAPI_AddOnAddOnCommunication_InstallAddOnCommandHandler (GS::Owner< API_AddOnCommand > addOnCommand)

 Installs the Add-On command handler object.